SunPengChuan/Angiosperm-karyotype-evolution/phased_subgenomes_and_phylogenetic/phylogenetic/alignment_tree/readme.md

 We used WGDI with the parameter '-at' and ASTRAL to constructed phylogenetic tree. this file is the parameter of '-at'.

-all.pep all.cds ： These two files are files that merge the corresponding sequences of the species involved through the 'c:at' command.
+all.pep all.cds ： These two files are files that merge the corresponding sequences of the species involved through the 'cat' command.